Nyamisachela/Duara/README.md

 4. **Make Changes**: Implement your changes and test thoroughly.
 5. **Submit a Pull Request**: Push your changes to your fork and submit a pull request to the main repository.

+#### Call For Help

+I am looking for help from:

+Backend Developers
+Frontend Developers
+Graphic Designers
+Researchers
+Policy Makers
+Anyone with skills or ideas that can contribute to this project

 ### Contact

 For any questions or suggestions, feel free to reach out to me at nyamisachelagat@gmail.com.
 Let's work together to create a transparent and trustworthy voting system for a better future.